 Instructions

 - Preheat oven to 325°F. Place the tomatillos, onion and garlic on a baking pan.
 Drizzle with the olive oil and cover with foil.
 Bake until tender (about 30 mins.).
-Cool to room temperature.
+Cool to room temperature.1 pound tomatillos, 1 yellow onion, 4 garlic cloves, 2 tablespoons olive oil

 - Transfer the cooked vegetables to a food processor or blender.
 Add the cilantro, serrano pepper and lime juice.
 Cover and pulse until chunky.
 Season with salt and pepper.
-Refrigerate until serving.
+Refrigerate until serving.½ cup fresh cilantro leaves, 1 serrano pepper, 1 tablespoon lime juice

 - In a large plastic bag, add the lime juice, oil, salt, and Mexican seasoning mix and shake to combine.
-Add halibut.
+Add the halibut fillets.
 Seal the bag and turn to coat the fish evenly.
-Refrigerate for up to 1 hour.
+Refrigerate for up to 1 hour.¼ cup lime juice, ¼ cup olive oil, 3 tablespoons Mexican seasoning mix, 1 pound halibut fillets

-- Warm the tortillas by heating the grill to medium-low.
+- Meanwhile, warm the tortillas by heating the grill to medium-low.
 Grill them until warm, about 1 minute per side or less.
-You can keep them warm on a plate, covered with a clean kitchen towel.
+You can keep them warm on a plate, covered with a clean kitchen towel.8 corn tortillas

-- To serve, top tortillas with cabbage, fish, diced mango and tomatillo salsa.
+- To serve, top the tortillas with the cabbage, fish, diced mango and tomatillo salsa.
 Garnish with red chili peppers, lime wedges and more fresh cilantro.

 Notes